Eomys/pyleecan-doc/tuto_multisimulation.rst

 Variables to keep: *DataKeeper*
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The *MultiSimulation* contains a list of *DataKeeper* to specify which data to keep after each simulation by defining post-processing on *Output* object.
+The *VarParam** contains a list of *DataKeeper* to specify which data to keep after each simulation by defining post-processing on *Output* object.
 A *DataKeeper* is a class whith five attributes:

 +--------------+------------+----------------------------------------+